11 Psychology Internships for High School Students

 Eligibility: High school juniors

-Offered by Stanford University, the SHTEM offers interdisciplinary internship opportunities in various fields, one of them being psychology!
-Over the course of a summer, students work directly alongside Stanford faculty and graduate students on a project that “transcends traditional disciplinary boundaries.”
-In this way, students can combine multiple passions, such as psychology and computer science, in an innovative and creative way!
-However, beyond the independent project, students will also collaborate with each other in a series of program-wide activities.
-This internship is a solid way to impress colleges by completing a project in collaboration with a prestigious university.
+Offered by Stanford University, SHTEM is an interdisciplinary internship opportunity in various fields, including psychology.
+Over the course of a summer, you will work with Stanford faculty and graduate students on a project that “transcends traditional disciplinary boundaries.”
+In this way, you can combine multiple interests, such as psychology and computer science, in an innovative way.
+Beyond the independent project, you will collaborate with peers in a series of program-wide activities.

 Cost: Paid